-Here we go again, I received another great question from K. Raaghav via e-Mail:
+Here we go again, I received another great question from K. Raaghav via e-Mail, he wanted to know how to properly dual boot Windows 7.

 “I am having a few problems dual booting Vista and another OS”